ryepup/c4-lab/src/help/help.md

     (def-system ("dog ratr")
       (def-container ("frontend")
-        ;; connect the frontend to the backend, with a relative path (edge :to "./backend" :desc "fetch list of dogs") ;; can specify a "full" path to connect with nodes that aren't ;; on the top level
+        ;; connect the frontend to the backend, with a relative path (edge :to "./backend" :desc "fetch list of dogs" :dir "both") ;; can specify a "full" path to connect with nodes that aren't ;; on the top level
         (edge :to "ad server/click tracker" :desc "records a click via HTTP")